mpredli01/gatherers/README.md

 Example applications on how to use JEP 461, Stream Gatherers (Preview)

-Since this is a preview feature, the --enable-preview compiler option must be used on the command line or defined in Maven
+Since this is an early-access release of JDK 22, the --enable-preview compiler option must be used on the command line or defined in Maven

 ### Command Line

 #### Compile

 `/Library/Java/JavaVirtualMachines/jdk-22.jdk/Contents/Home/bin/javac src/main/java/org/redlich/gatherers/*.java --enable-preview --release 22 -d target/classes`

+`javac src/main/java/org/redlich/gatherers/*.java --enable-preview --release 22 -d target/classes`

 #### Execute